GoogleCloudPlatform/kubernetes-engine-samples/autoscaling/custom-compute-classes/dra/README.md

 Given that the A2 and A3 machines are substantially overpowered for this workload, the cluster admin would prefer that they are not used in this case.
 Therefore, they could build a compute class that allows any of the N1 or G2 machines, but prefers them in the order given, for cost savings.
+It's also possible to use spot instances for any of these node pools.

 Notice though that some of these machines have 1 GPU, some have 2, and one shape even has 4 GPUs.
 Using the current Kubernetes Device Plugin, we would have to